Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Introduction

 The communication protocols used by traffic cabinets lack effective data encryption and authentication mechanisms \cite{zetter2014hackers}.
-Consequently, the Sybil attack exploits the lack of security countermeasures on traffic controllers and sensors to expose the vulnerabilities of ATSC algorithms.
+Consequently, the Sybil attack exploits the lack of security countermeasures on traffic controllers and sensors to expose the vulnerabilities of AMATSC algorithms.
 Sybil attacks in Peer-to-Peer (P2P) networks have been well studied in the literature, and many solutions were designed to identify and isolate Sybil nodes within these networks \cite{levine2006survey}.
 However, Sybil attack prevention and detection in wireless networks is not straightforward when the attack becomes complex.
-Hence, it is imperative to equally focus on designing effective mitigation solutions to preserve the resilience of traffic applications when the primary lines of defense are compromised.\\ In this paper, we investigate theoretically and experimentally the potential and impact of a yet unexplored threat model on ATSC systems, which is materialized by a coordinated Sybil attack.
-In such an attack, the Sybil vehicles are deployed to alter the data collected by the ATSC algorithms on networked intersections by optimally targeting the controllers involved in signal timing decisions.
+Hence, it is imperative to equally focus on designing effective mitigation solutions to preserve the resilience of traffic applications when the primary lines of defense are compromised.\\ In this paper, we investigate theoretically and experimentally the potential and impact of a yet unexplored threat model on AMATSC systems, namely the coordinated Sybil attack.
+In such an attack, the Sybil vehicles are deployed to alter the data collected by the AMATSC algorithms on networked intersections by optimally targeting the controllers involved in signal timing decisions.
 The motivation behind our security analysis is to stress the need for these algorithms to be attack-aware.
-This could be achieved through the integration of mitigation strategies into the ATSC decision making as a resilience layer against sophisticated attacks.
+This could be achieved through the integration of mitigation strategies into the AMATSC decision making as a resilience layer against sophisticated attacks.